Please note: a £1.50 Transaction Charge will be applied to your booking

 Join us as we tell the timeless story of Cinderella, her wicked stepmother, a magical fairy godmother, and a dash from the ball before the clock strikes midnight.
 But this is Richmond, so you can expect so much more!

 Our legendary pantomime will be packed with all your favourite ingredients.
 There will be side-splitting comedy and toe-tapping songs, along with our famous panto knitting to keep you in stitches.
-Expect the iconic Tunnock’s treats woven into the fun and plenty of laughs and surprises along the way.

 Don’t miss the chance to experience the magic and mayhem that makes our pantomime the highlight of the festive season.